tiyegordon/Ada-Application-2018-Tiye-Gordon-Resume/README.md

 >
 >
 **_Communications Assistant_**
-University of South Carolina, Columbia, SC (Mar 2009 – Jul 2015)
+University of South Carolina
+Columbia, SC (Mar 2009 to Jul 2015)
 * Served as internal and external communications liaison for senior management
 * Contributed to the execution of marketing and public relations initiatives including online campaigns, [content creation for offical Commemoration website](http://www.sc.edu/desegregation/), and editorials
 * Ensured team assigned duties and deliverables were completed with quality, timely, and accurately in nature to meet requirements of project leadership and University stakeholders